cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 <strong class="alert-header">Requires Owner Permissions</strong>

-**All instructions below must be done by an owner of the organization.** If you are not an owner of the organization, coordinate with an owner of the organization to set up SSO.
+**All instructions below must be done by an Owner of the organization.** If you are not an Owner of the Organization, coordinate with an Owner of the Organization to set up SSO.

 </Alert>